 including document text)

-You can also find information on the TRAS Portal, for which you will require a user account.
+More information on the TRAS can be found on the TRAS Portal for which you will require a user account.
 All energy Suppliers can obtain access to the TRAS Portal.
 Please contact firstname.lastname@example.org to request access.

 Please follow the links below to Key Background Documentation on the Ofgem website.

 DCUSA Help Desk | 020 7432 3017 | email@example.com